Invoca/developer-docs/source/api_documentation/signal_api/index.rst

   * - 201 Created
     - A new signal was created

+  * - 400 Bad Request
+    - Attempted to make a request with an invalid API Version for route.
+Check the error message for any corrections to make

   * - 401 Not Authorized
     - Invalid or missing oauth token